top of page

 How I Built It: AI as a Development Partner

+I want to be transparent about something: I used AI as a development partner throughout this build.
 I write code, but it's not my primary focus day-to-day.
 What I do have is 24 years of IT experience spanning infrastructure, security, databases, APIs, and data architecture—plus the ability to read and understand code across languages and platforms.
 That combination allowed me to design the system, make architectural decisions, and guide implementation effectively.

 Here's how it worked in practice: I would define what needed to happen ("I need a Lambda function that validates the incoming payload, checks for required fields, and writes to the PostgreSQL database with proper error handling").
 The AI would generate the code.
 I would review it, understand what it was doing, identify issues, and iterate.
 When something didn't work, I had enough technical depth to diagnose whether it was a code problem, a configuration problem, or an architectural problem—and direct the fix accordingly.